ahmed-derbala/echocial-express/README.md

 The backend of echocial, the social echo
 # features
 - javascript with express 5
-- everything is configurable in /config
+- everything is configurable in src/config
 - clean architecture
 - pm2
 - socketio
-- logs: winston (file, console, mongo) with memory (in GB)
+- logs: custom json requests logs with morgan and winston (file, console, mongo) with memory (in GB)
 - mongoose
-- custom json requests logs with morgan and winston
 - cluster: configurable in config
-- load config file based on NODE_ENV
 - api limiter, helmet, compression
 - use_strict: true by default
 - --max-old-space-size=32000
 - prettier before commit and push (npm run push -- "commit message")
+- postman collection

 # first time: set config.js, install modules and run.
 Default port = 5000, can be changed in /src/config/config.js